juliangruber/agent/README.md

 # agent

-Run harnesses in Docker (for safety) and models on bare metal (for speed).
+Run harnesses in Docker (for safety) and local models on bare metal (for speed).

 ## Harnesses